-Jessica Chastain wins best actress Oscar for ' The Eyes of Tammy Faye'
+Jessica Chastain wins best actress Oscar for 'The Eyes of Tammy Faye'

 She is married to fashion executive Gian Luca Passi de Preposulo, with whom she has two children.

-(Reporting by Steve Gorman; Editing by Sandra Maler)
+(Reporting by Steve Gorman in Los Angeles; Additional reporting by Nichola Groom; Editing by Sandra Maler and Emelia Sithole-Matarise)

 By Steve Gorman